inverno-io/inverno-mods/inverno-http-server/README.md

 }
 ```

-The *http-base* module which provides the header service used by the HTTP server is composed as a transitive dependency in the *http-server* module and as a result it doesn't need to be specified here nor provided in an enclosing module.
+The *http-base* module which provides base HTTP API and services is composed as a transitive dependency in the *http-server* module and as a result it doesn't need to be specified here nor provided in an enclosing module.

 We also need to declare these dependencies in the build descriptor: